kvnang/frkennyang/src/posts/Basilica Paul/index.md

 The entire mosaic, especially the letters on the scrolls, highlights **Christ’s divinity**.
 Luke’s scroll contains his own words:

-> Saul became increasingly more powerful and confounded the Jews who lived in Damascus by proving that Jesus was the Messiah” (Acts 9:22).
+> Saul became increasingly more powerful and confounded the Jews who lived in Damascus by proving that Jesus was the Messiah (Acts 9:22).

 The scroll of Paul reads:

-> at the name of Jesus every knee should bend, in heaven and on earth and under the earth” (Philippians 2:10).
+> at the name of Jesus every knee should bend, in heaven and on earth and under the earth (Philippians 2:10).

 Peter’s contains his confession: